Thomas Shields Clarke

 This website represents research that I intermittently conducted over the past twenty years on Mr. Clarke.
 One would think that there would be books written about him, especially someone of his stature.
 However, this is not the case.
 He was mentioned in various articles in magazines during his lifetime, and in some reference books listing American painters and sculptors.
-The only information available about him, up until now, was what is written in the introduction above.
+There was very little information available about him, up until now.

 Since I first published this website I have had the great fortune of having some of Mr. Clarke's descendants contact me.
 I cannot say enough how much of an honour this has been for me.